 - Make sure any bottled water you use has fluoride.

-Feed your children foods that contain minerals to strengthen their teeth.
+Feed your children foods that contain vitamins and minerals to strengthen their teeth.

 Take your children to the dentist when all their baby teeth have come in or at age 2 or 3, whichever comes first.

 Bottle mouth; Bottle carries; Baby bottle tooth decay; Early childhood caries (ECC)

 Hughes CV, Dean JA.
 Mechanical and chemotherapeutic home oral hygiene.
 In: Dean JA, ed.
 McDonald and Avery's Dentistry of the Child and Adolescent.
 10th ed.
 St Louis, MO: Elsevier; 2016:chap 7.